Merzasphor/MWSE/docs/source/types/tes3activeMagicEffect.md

 ### `skillId`

+*Read-only*.
 The skill ID (note that this may be the attribute ID if the effect affects attributes).

 **Returns**: